Infrastructure Investment and Jobs Act: Transportation

 The bill contains $27 billion in funding for specific, concrete programs within the Federal Highway Administration that are already implemented to reduce greenhouse gas emissions from the transportation sector, all of which was allotted in November 2023.
 For example, $7.2 billion is allocated to the "Transportation Alternatives Set-Aside Program" (creating more possibilities for biking and walking), $6.4 billion to the "Carbon Reduction Program" (reducing emissions from highways), $69 million to the "Transit-Oriented Development Program" (enhancing transit-oriented development and improving land use) and more.
 However, because states have wide discretion over use of funds from other highway programs under the Act, which leads to states with fast population growth investing more in highway expansion, the Act has been projected by Transportation for America to increase carbon emissions by 77 million metric tonnes by 2040 compared to a no-Act baseline.

 On December 4, the Department of Energy released a proposed rule clarifying the definition of "foreign entities of concern" under the Act's car battery materials provisions, in line with the Inflation Reduction Act's Section 30D.

 On December 8, the Biden administration announced it would award $8.2 billion from the Act's Federal-State Partnership for Intercity Passenger Rail Program to ten construction projects, including Brightline West, the Southeast High Speed Rail Corridor, the Keystone Corridor, California High-Speed Rail, the Downeaster and Empire Builder services, a partial rebuilding of Chicago Union Station, and a bridge replacement near Willow on the Alaska Railroad.
 It also announced the first results of the Act's Corridor ID Program, with $34.5 million being distributed to 15 existing rail upgrades, 47 extensions of rail corridors, and 7 new high-speed rail studies.

 The bill included $7.5 billion for electric vehicle charging.
-As of December 2024, 37 charging stations with a total of 226 spots for charging vehicles had been built.
+As of April 2025, 68 charging stations with a total of 384 spots for charging vehicles had been built.

 On April 2, 2024, an award announcement was made for the transit-oriented development program, which was expanded under the Act.

+In the 2026 edition of its pedestrian safety report Dangerous by Design, Transportation for America's program Smart Growth America stated the following:

+[T]he historic investment made in the Infrastructure Investment and Jobs Act (IIJA) could have drastically changed streets across the country, redefining what a successful transportation system means in the twenty-first century.

+Instead, safety was once again siloed as the specific purpose of small programs, rather than the top priority of the entire program, and Congress doubled down on the same overall approach that has produced some of the worst roadway fatality rates in the developed world.